npm install -g hyperssh // ssh / fuse client stubs

 That's it!
 Remembering hostnames is required no more! 😌

 Under the hood, Hyperswarm performs UDP holepunching.
 So, your server should be accessible even if it is located on a home network.
 Refer to identity management for more information.

 Hyperssh can also be used with Windows RDP to remotely log in to your windows machines over Hyperswarm.

-Step 1: On the machine (ensure RDP is enabled) you want to login to, run:
+On the computer (ensure RDP is enabled) you want to login to (server), run:

-Step 2: Then on another computer, anywhere on the internet, perform:
+Then on another computer (client), anywhere on the internet, ssh into the server:

 hyperssh --rdp -s ...

 The Hyperssh also supports the hyper-cmd system.
 Refer to Identity management and Host resolution for additional information.